Operation PX: Overview

 Operation PX was proposed in December 1944 by the Japanese Naval General Staff, led by Vice-Admiral Jisaburō Ozawa.
 The name for the operation came from the Japanese use of the code name PX for Pestis bacillus-infected fleas.
 In planning the operation, the navy partnered with Lieutenant-General Shirō Ishii of Unit 731, who had extensive experience on weaponizing pathogenic bacteria and human vulnerability to biological and chemical warfare.

 The plan for the attack involved Seiran aircraft launched by submarine aircraft carriers upon the West Coast of the United States—specifically, the cities of San Diego, Los Angeles, and San Francisco.
 The planes would spread weaponized bubonic plague, cholera, typhus, dengue fever, and other pathogens in a biological terror attack upon the population.
 The submarine crews would infect themselves and run ashore in a suicide mission.

 Planning for Operation PX was finalized on March 26, 1945, but shelved shortly thereafter due to the strong opposition of Chief of General Staff Yoshijirō Umezu.
 Umezu later explained his decision as such: "If bacteriological warfare is conducted, it will grow from the dimension of war between Japan and America to an endless battle of humanity against bacteria.
 Japan will earn the derision of the world."

 A final planned use of the biological weapons came just after the surrender of Japan, as Shirō Ishii planned to stage suicide germ attacks against U.S. occupation troops in Japan.
 This planned attack never took place either, due to opposition from Yoshijirō Umezu and Torashirō Kawabe, who did not want Ishii to die in a suicide attack, and asked him to instead "wait for [the] next opportunity calmly".

-After the war, Operation PX was first discussed in an interview by former captain Eno Yoshio, who was heavily involved with planning for the attack, in an interview with Sankei on August 14, 1977.
-According to Yoshio, "This is the first time I have said anything about Operation PX, because it involved the rules of war and international law.
-The plan was not put into actual operation, but I felt that just the fact that it was formulated would caused [sic] international misunderstanding.
+The first discussion of Operation PX after the war was by Eno Yoshio, a former captain in the Imperial Japanese Navy, who gave an interview with Sankei in August 1977.
+In the article, Yoshio is described being involved in the planning, and was quoted as saying: "This is the first time I have said anything about Operation PX, because it involved the rules of war and international law.
+The plan was not put into actual operation, but I felt that just the fact that it was formulated would cause international misunderstanding.
 I never even leaked anything to the staff of the war history archives at the Japanese Defense Agency, and I don't feel comfortable talking about it even now.
-But at the time, Japan was losing badly, and any means to win would have been all right."
+But, at the time, Japan was losing badly, and any means to win would have been all right."